 \subsection{Proposed training adjustment}

-The reconstruction loss term used in the ELBO objective can have an impact on the final reconstruction quality as well as the model performance stability \cite{yan2021videogpt}.
-Compared to the standardly used mean squared error (MSE) or negative log-likelihood (NLL), we find that the quality of the produced reconstructions is improved when using the \textit{optimal} $\sigma$-VAE proposed by Rybkin et al. \cite{rybkin2021simple} which uses an analytical estimate of the decoder variance:
+The reconstruction loss term used in the ELBO objective can have an impact on the final reconstruction quality, as well as the stability of the model performance \cite{yan2021videogpt}.
+Compared to the standardly used mean squared error (MSE) or negative log-likelihood (NLL), we find that the quality of the produced reconstructions of all multimodal models is improved when using the \textit{optimal} $\sigma$-VAE proposed by Rybkin et al. \cite{rybkin2021simple} which uses an analytical estimate of the decoder variance:

 where $\operatorname{MSE}(x, \mu)=\frac{1}{D} \sum_i\left(x_i-\mu_i\right)^2$.
-Here the maximum likelihood estimate of the variance $\sigma$ given a known mean $\mu$ is the average squared distance from the mean.
-In our experiments in Sec. \ref{sec:exp}, we compare the MSE loss with the $\sigma$-VAE objective on 34 robotic datasets.
-We do not compare the NLL loss as training with this reconstruction loss produced results that are significantly worse than MSE or $\sigma$-VAE.
+Here, the maximum likelihood estimate of the variance $\sigma$ given a known mean $\mu$ is the average squared distance from the mean.
+In our experiments in Sec.~\ref{sec:exp}, we compare the MSE loss with the $\sigma$-VAE objective on 36 robotic datasets.
+We do not compare with the NLL loss as the results produced by training with this reconstruction loss are significantly worse than MSE or $\sigma$-VAE.